CTSRD-CHERI/comsg/README.md

 ## Functions

-Three shared libraries, libcoproc, licocall, and libcomsg, are provided for interacting with coprocesses, the microkernel and IPC mechanisms.
+Three shared libraries, `libcoproc`, `libcocall`, and `libcomsg`, are provided for interacting with coprocesses, the microkernel and IPC mechanisms.
 The library provides the following functions:

 ### Setup Functions

-+ coproc_init - retrieves capabilities to call coselect, coinsert, and codiscover
++ `coproc_init` - retrieves capabilities to call coselect, coinsert, and codiscover

 ### IPC Functions

-+ open_coport - open a new coport of a specified type
++ `open_coport` - open a new coport of a specified type
-+ open_named_coport - open a new named (name+namespace) coport of a specified type
++ `open_named_coport` - open a new named (name+namespace) coport of a specified type
-+ coclose - close a coport
++ `coclose` - close a coport

-+ cosend - send data over a coport
++ `cosend` - send data over a coport
-+ corecv - receive data via a coport
++ `corecv` - receive data via a coport
-+ copoll - inspect the event state of a coport
++ `copoll` - inspect the event state of a coport

 ### Namespace Functions

-+ cocreate - create a new (child) namespace
++ `cocreate` - create a new (child) namespace
-+ codrop - delete a namespace (currently not fully implemented)
++ `codrop` - delete a namespace (currently not fully implemented)

-+ coinsert - create a named object with specified type in a namepsace
++ `coinsert` - create a named object with specified type in a namepsace
-+ coselect - search a namespace for an object with matching name and type
++ `coselect` - search a namespace for an object with matching name and type
-+ codelete - delete a namespace object
++ `codelete` - delete a namespace object
-+ coupdate - convert a namespace reservation to an "active" type
++ `coupdate` - convert a namespace reservation to an "active" type

 ### Service Management Functions

-+ codiscover - retrieve a capability to cocall the service specified
++ `codiscover` - retrieve a capability to cocall the service specified
-+ coprovide - set up a service provision
++ `coprovide` - set up a service provision